Real-Time-DSP/lab/lab3/index.md

 1. We will use the ARM CMSIS DSP library to perform filtering on a frame of data.
 Take a moment to read the [description of the FIR filter functions][4] in this library.

-2. In lab.c, initialize the variables necessary to use the `arm_fir_f32` function
+2. Starting from the original talk through starer project, in lab.c, initialize the variables necessary to use the `arm_fir_f32` function

     1. Create buffers for the input and output of the filter.